Yvonne De Carlo: 1953–1954: International movie star

-The Ten Commandments and last notable film roles (1954–1963)
+1955–1956: Award-winning performance in The Ten Commandments

 In September 1954, producer-director Cecil B. DeMille cast her as Sephora, the wife of Moses (played by Charlton Heston), in his biblical epic The Ten Commandments, a Paramount Pictures production that premiered in November 1956.
 In his autobiography, DeMille explained he decided to cast De Carlo as Moses' wife after his casting director, Bert McKay, called his attention to one scene she played in Sombrero.
-Even though the film "was a picture far removed in theme from The Ten Commandments", wrote DeMille, "I sensed in her a depth, an emotional power, a womanly strength which the part of Sephora needed and which she gave it."
+Even though the film "was a picture far removed in theme from The Ten Commandments," wrote DeMille, "I sensed in her a depth, an emotional power, a womanly strength which the part of Sephora needed and which she gave it."

 She prepared extensively for the role, taking weaving lessons at the University of California, Los Angeles, and shepherding lessons in the San Fernando Valley.
 Months before filming began, she had worked on the part with a drama coach.
 Her scenes were shot on Paramount's sound stages in 1955.
 Her performance received praise from critics.
 Crowther, the New York Times critic, was impressed: "Yvonne De Carlo as the Midianite shepherdess to whom Moses is wed is notably good in a severe role."
-The Hollywood Reporter wrote that she "is very fine as the simple Sephora," and New York Daily News noticed that she "plays the wife of Moses with conviction."
+The Hollywood Reporter wrote that she "is very fine as the simple Sephora," and the New York Daily News noticed that she "plays the wife of Moses with conviction."
 De Carlo was expected to receive an Academy Award nomination for Best Supporting Actress, but she preferred to be listed as a leading actress on the voting ballot and was not nominated in that category.
 However, she won a Laurel Award for Topliner Supporting Actress for her performance in the film.

 She fell in love with stuntman Bob Morgan while visiting the filming of The Ten Commandments in Egypt in 1954.
 They married in 1955, and their first son, Bruce, was born in 1956.
 DeMille became Bruce's godfather.
 Her second pregnancy meant she had to turn down the role of the female pirate DeMille had given her in his next production, The Buccaneer (1958).